wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ionic.md

 <br />

-### Compatibility with VWO FME JavaScript SDK
+### Compatibility with VWO FE JavaScript SDK

-The VWO FME JavaScript SDK integrates seamlessly with Ionic applications through the installation of an npm package.
-Since Ionic uses web technologies and can leverage Capacitor for native functionality, the VWO FME JavaScript SDK can be directly imported and used within Ionic services and components.
+The VWO FE JavaScript SDK integrates seamlessly with Ionic applications through the installation of an npm package.
+Since Ionic uses web technologies and can leverage Capacitor for native functionality, the VWO FE JavaScript SDK can be directly imported and used within Ionic services and components.

 <br />